-CS10 Housing Provisi on Requirement Progress Status 1.
-In order to meet ho and to provide an impregeneration of the Bris allocated for housin accordance with the strategy set out in Pocapacity between 200 as follows: Dartford Town Centre inc Northern Gateway Ebbsfleet to Stone Thames Waterfront Other sites north of A2 Sites south of A2, normally provided within petus for orough, land ng in spatial licy CS 1.
+CS10 Housing Provisi on Requirement Progress Status Requirement1.
+In order to meet hoand to provide an impregeneration of the Beis allocated for housinaccordance with the sstrategy set out in Pocapacity between 200as follows:Dartford TownCentre incNorthern GatewayEbbsfleet toStoneThamesWaterfrontOther sites northof A2Sites south of A2,normally providedwithin betus for brough, land ing in spatial licy CS 1.
 The As of April 2018, a total 7,462 homes have been delivered during the plan period, including the recent monitoring year just passed (2017/18).
 Disaggregated figures are only available to 2016/17 i.e. do not currently include the over 1,000 units completed in the Borough in 2017/18.
-Totals to 2016/17: • Dartford Town Centre: 75/1030 • Northern Gateway Strategic Site: 766/2040 • Ebbsfleet to Stone: 1012/2600 • Ebbsfleet Valley Strategic Site: 334/5250 • Thames Waterfront: 2060/3750 Status vvia mi Other Sites North of A2: 1763/2400 Other Sites South of A2: 422/200 A total 6,431 homes were delivered during the plan period (2006-17).
-2. The Council will su proposals for housing through the strategic allocations in Policies and shown on the Pro as identified site CS 3 and 5 This is being undertaken (see page 8 and 13 for Policies CS3 and 5 respectively).
-3. Housing proposals will also be supported in the broad locations for development, as identified in Table 1 below and shown on Diagram 2, subject to compliance with other policies in this Plan and with future Local Development Documents.
+Totals to 2016/17: Dartford Town Centre: 75/1030 Northern Gateway Strategic Site: 766/2040 Ebbsfleet to Stone: 1012/2600 Ebbsfleet Valley Strategic Site: 334/5250 Thames Waterfront: 2060/3750 Other Sites North of A2: 1763/2400 Other Sites South of A2: 422/200 A total 6,431 homes were delivered during the plan period (2006-17).
+2. The Council will support proposals for housing as identified through the strategic site allocations in Policies CS 3 and 5 and shown on the Proposals Map.
+This is being undertaken (see page 8 and 13 for Policies CS3 and 5 respectively). ☆ 3.
+Housing proposals will also be supported in the broad locations for development, as identified in Table 1 below and shown on Diagram 2, subject to compliance with other policies in this Plan and with future Local Development Documents.
 This is being undertaken (see pages 3-16)

-- 4. Planning applications for sites not identified as deliverable or developable in the SHLAA will be assessed in the same way as planned development consideration of: a)The sustainability of the site for - housing development; - b) Whether benefits of development outweigh disbenefits; - c)The capacity of the current and proposed infrastructure to serve the development taking into account committed and planned housing development; - d) Where spare capacity is not available, the ability of the site to provide for the requirements it generates.

-Windfall criteria are followed and supported by the Housing Windfall SPD (2014) and the Development Policies Plan (policy DP6).
+· identified developabl assessed planned considerati a)The sus housing de b) Whether outweigh o c)The cap proposed i developme d) Where available, ion of: tainability of evelopment ; r benefits of de disbenefits; eacity of the of infrastructure te ent taking in and planne ent ; spare capa the ability of or the requi erable or AA will be e way as ent by the site for evelopment current and to serve the to account ed housing city is not the site to Windfall criteria are followed and supported by the Housing Windfall SPD (2014) and the Development Policies Plan (policy DP6).
 79.4% (target of 80%) of all development has occurred on brownfield sites.
 This is set to rise as large brownfield sites at Northern Gateway and Ebbsfleet continue to come forward.
 Accessibility of new housing developments to public transport and services is an important planning consideration, strengthened by the adoption of the DPP.
 The 2015/16 AMR reported that through infrastructure as at 2011 the vast majority of the Borough has access to Town Centre and Darent Valley Hospital within 45mins by bus.

-No. of

-homes

-2006- Up to

-2011 2,300

-2011- Up to

-2016 5,100

-2016- Up to

-2021 5,600

-2021- Up to

-2026 4,300

-TOTAL Up to

-IOIAL 17,300

-- 2006-2011 saw 2,386 homes delivered. - 2011-2016 saw 2.883 homes delivered - delivery rates declined due to recession's aftermath but have now recovered. - 2016-2021 has so far seen 2.193 completions in two years (data to 2017/18 included). - This leaves 9,838 units in the remaining eight years before the up to 17,300 level is breached. - As of April 2018, there are over 12,000 houses in the Borough with planning permission.
+2006- 2011 2011- 2016 2016- 2021 2021- 2026 TOTAL No. of homes Up to 2,300 Up to 5,100 Up to 5,600 Up to 4,300 Up to 17,300 2006-2011 saw 2,386 homes delivered.
+2011-2016 saw 2,883 homes delivered delivery rates declined due to recession's aftermath but have now recovered.
+2016-2021 has so far seen 2,193 completions in two years (data to 2017/18 included).
+This leaves 9,838 units in the remaining eight years before the up to 17,300 level is breached.
+As of April 2018, there are over 12,000 houses in the Borough with planning permission.